This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 And all the activities and entertainment is at your fingertips – and mostly included in the cost of your cruise!

-This is the newest Carnival cruise ship, and the largest Carnival Cruise ship with a guest capacity of 3,934 and a length of 1,055 feet.
+This Carnival cruise ship is a large ship with a guest capacity of 3,934 and a length of 1,055 feet.

 And as you’ll read below and see from our Carnival Vista pictures, and by watching our video, we walked almost every square inch of the Carnival Vista ship.